-Perhaps you want customers to make a purchase online or in-store, or fill in a form on your website, or download and then subscribe to your app.
+Perhaps you want customers to make a purchase online or in-store, or fill in a form on your website, or download and then subscribe to your app as part of the customer success process.
 It is always different.
 Some funnels have many “stages,” while others have just a few, with different names and actions taken on both customers’ and businesses’ sides.

 Marketing funnel stages